rehierl/abstract-properties/02-x-mathematics/05-2-document-trees/1-2-ordered-trees.md

 words "linear" and "sequence" consists of words that are quite similar in that regards.

-In addition to that, the linguisitic proximity to ordered sets would be lost.
+In addition to that, the linguisitic reference to ordered sets would be lost.
 Because of that, one would scrap the whole point of describing an "ordered sequence" as an "ordered sequence".